icinganalysis/icinganalysis.github.io/content/NACA-TN-3045.md

 ##Abstract

->An analysis of combined heat and mass transfer from a flat plate has been made in terms of Prandtlt's simplified physical concept of the turbulent boundary layer.
+>An analysis of combined heat and mass transfer from a flat plate has been made in terms of Prandtl's simplified physical concept of the turbulent boundary layer.
 The results of the analysis show that for conditions of reasonably small heat and mass transfer, the ratio of the mass- and heat-transfer coefficients is dependent on the Reynolds number of the